 The Postal Payment Services Agreement and its Regulations are binding only on the countries that are parties to the Agreement.

 Models for ratification, approval or accession to the Acts

-Member countries which did not sign the Acts adopted at the Doha Congress have an obligation to accede to them as soon as possible.
+Member countries which did not sign the Acts adopted at the Istanbul Congress have an obligation to accede to them as soon as possible.

 In accordance with article 26 of the UPU Constitution, the instruments of ratification of the Constitution and the Additional Protocols thereto and, where appropriate, of approval of the other Acts of the Union must be deposited as soon as possible with the Director General of the International Bureau.